-Surface Water Quality Program Department of Environment and Natural Resources Joe Foss Building - 523 E. Capitol Pierre, SD 57501-3182
+Surface Water Quality Program

+Department of Environment and Natural Resources

+Joe Foss Building - 523 E. Capitol

+Pierre, SD 57501-3182

-FACILITY (Please print): ( PRODUCER 2)
+FACILITY (Please print): (PRODUCER)

-LAST NAME FIRST NAME
+\ 1 / LAST NAME FIRST NAME

 ADDRESS

-CITY ZIP CO ODE
+CITY ZIP CODE

-• • or the above producer that had
+- n for the above producer that had plans and specifications

-approved by letter by the D ENR onis con npleted.
-The system was design ned for a
+approved by letter by the Di ENR onis c ompleted.
+The system was designed for a

-operation for (date) and (animal type)
+(animal type) animal number and type

-(animal number a nd type) licensed engineer in the state o (number)

-my knowledge, information and belief, the (system description
+ereby certify that I am a licensed engineer in the state of South ion and belief, the

-was constru cted in general conformance w ith the plans and specifications,
+wa s constructed in general conformance with the plans and

-and in my professional opin ion, is in compliance v vith applicable laws, codes, and d ordinances as of the date of
+specifications, and in my pr rofessional opinion, is in compliance with applicable laws, codes, and ordinances as

-construction (or this date)."
+of the date of construction (or this date)."

-Dated at , S outh Dakota thisday of , 200
+Dated at , South Dakota thisday of, 200

 Design Engineer's Signature

 (Stamp)

-STATE OF SOUTH DAKOTA BEFORE THE SECRETARY OF THE DEPARTMENT OF ENVIRONMENT AND NATURAL RESOURCES
+STATE OF SOUTH DAKOTA BEFORE THE SECRETARY OF THE DEPARTMENT OF ENVIRONMENT AND NATURAL RESOURCES cant in the above matter after being duly sworn upon oath hereby certify the following information: in regard to this application: